Published on March 18, 2020

 2. Make a List:

 Keep a list of everything that you have to do on a daily basis.
 This activity may seem like a ritual to you, but those people who have a to-do list at hand, they tend to do better than their counterparts.
-As a matter of fact, you can sign-up for nTask to create your very first to-do list to get the ball rolling.
+As a matter of fact, you can sign-up for nTask to create your very first to-do list to get the ball rolling and help in meeting deadlines.

 3. Keep in Touch With More Comprehensible Timeline: